 - 1st class carriage: with windows installed like the 2nd class carriage, the SEAT FACING CAN BE ADJUSTED to suit the direction of travel which is a great plus!

-Check out HERE for more information on train fare, photo of each kind of carriage as well as timetable
+Check out HERE for more information on train fares, photos of each kind of carriage as well as a timetable.

-Tips: if you do plan to go during peak season, it’ll be a great idea to book in advance as they do limit the number of people that can board the train to ensure everyone has a seat.
+Tip: if you plan to go during peak season, it will be a great idea to book your seats HERE in advance as they limit the number of people that can board the train to ensure everyone has a seat.
 When you get there, exchange your ticket at Unazzuki Station’s service window no. 1 at least 10 minutes before your departure time.

-- Reservation is available 3 months before till 3 pm from your travel date with the reservation for Apr to Jun opened from 1st of Apr
+- Reservation is available 3 months before till 3 pm from your travel date.
+Reservation for April to June is open from the 1st of April

 - Reservation is only available from Unazuki Station

-- Modification and cancellation is possible but fees may apply
+- Modification and cancellation are possible, but fees may apply

 - Click HERE for more information about ticket reservation and cancellation fees

-- As cancellation or modification to your tickets can’t be done on the internet once you’ve made the payment, if you do need help with modification/cancellation, you can contact us HERE and we’ll be able to assist you further
+- As cancellation or modification to your tickets can’t be done on the internet once you have made the payment, if you do need help with modification/cancellation, you can contact us HERE and we will try to assist you further

 ☛ If you do get off before the destination shown on your ticket, the original ticket you’ve purchased is forfeited.
 A new ticket will need to be purchased before you can get on the train again

-☛ Other than Unazuki Station, there is no toilet on the train nor station.
-Make sure you finish your business before you start your exploration of Kurobe Gorge
+☛ Other than Unazuki Station, there is no toilet on the train nor at the stations.
+Make sure you finish your private business before you start your exploration of Kurobe Gorge

 ☛ There may be no reception during your trip on the train line